Lab Organization

 • Where it says "matrix.org", edit it to instead be "irc.crysp.org" (if this doesn't work, try "irc.crysp.org:49059" or "https://irc.crysp.org:49059", though this port is only accessible from campus connections)

-• Pick a username and a strong password (you do not need to set an email address, since we do not federate the only use is password resets -- if you do set one, it must be a UW email address)
+• Pick a username (it does not need to be your name) and a strong password (you do not need to set an email address, since we do not federate the only use is password resets -- if you do set one, it must be a UW email address)

 • On the next form, hit "Start authentication", and enter the registration token (ask another CrySPer if you don't know it)

 From there, you can configure the client as you see fit.
 You'll automatically join the primary chat room.
-You can find additional rooms by adding a room and selecting "Explore public rooms".
+Please introduce yourself! smile You can find additional rooms by adding a room and selecting "Explore public rooms".

 CrySP library